XiaoleiZ/blog/_posts/2020-3-8-Let it Go.md

 title: Let it Go
 ---

 One month ago, I came across a situation that I find myself being cheated.
 I am angry.
 Being angry is a normal human emotion when we find ourselves mistreated.
 The moment I found out about it, my mind was full of furies like a ballon about to explode if given an additional little stimuli.
 What should I do?
-I tried to use what I learned from Feeling Good to calm myself:
+I tried to use what I learned from Feeling Good to calm myself.

 The fact - I am cheated.
 My trust over others has been exploited.
 My feelings - Extremly angry, feeling unfair and even questioning the worth of being honest